By addressing the more elusive and deep-rooted social side of conflict through conservation conflict transformation (CCT), CPeace finds:

 - polarization of conflict decreases; genuine collaboration increases

 - shared common ground is identified and built upon

 - commitments to positive change are genuine, shared, and durable.

 When these social conditions are created, efforts to address the more tangible evidence of the conservation conflict are more successful and lasting.
 The tangible evidence of conflicts may include marginalization of communities or groups, one-sided wins and losses, an inequitable balance of power, retaliatory killing of wildlife, poaching, livestock depredation and crop raiding, legal battles, or illegal activities.

 The Center for Conservation Peacebuilding operates primarily as a fee-for-service nonprofit organization.
-CPeace’s services fall into three main categories:
+Our services are offered in-person and virtually.

 - Conflict Interventions – CPeace designs and leads conflict interventions that move parties from intractable conflict to durable, collaborative solutions.

-- Capacity Building – CPeace builds the capacity of individuals and organizations to transform entrenched conflict among NGOs, governments, community groups, agencies, and other stakeholders.
-Capacity-building workshops are offered around the world at both ‘fundamentals’ and ‘advanced’ levels.
+- Capacity Building Workshops – CPeace builds the capacity of individuals and organizations to transform entrenched conflict among NGOs, governments, community groups, agencies, and other stakeholders.
+Capacity-building workshops are offered around the world at both ‘fundamentals’ and ‘advanced’ levels, in-person and virtually.

 - Strategic Guidance – CPeace helps clients analyze and transform the root causes of systemic social conflict that undermine conservation, communities, and coexistence.